What is company car/benefit in kind tax?

 Via NextGreenCar

-As you can see, despite having a higher P11D, the Hyundai Kona Electric's total tax from 2020 to 2023 is significantly lower than the non-electric model.
+As you can see, despite having a higher P11D, Hyundai Kona Electric's total tax from 2020 to 2023 is significantly lower than the non-electric model.

 To calculate the BIK tax on your car, you need to base it on the cars CO2 emissions (None if electric)

 Your BIK percentage band is based on your car's CO2 emissions.
 Therefore, if you're using a pure electric vehicle, this will be 0%.
-Therefore, company car drivers can save a great deal if they're driving an pure EV or even a hybrid.
+Therefore, company car drivers can save a great deal if they're driving a pure EV or even a hybrid.

 Pure battery vehicles are exempt from road tax because it is calculated based on the CO2 tailpipe emissions, and pure electric cars emit no CO2.